 - Ask friends and family to help.
 If tradition is dinner or a gathering at your house, plan a potluck or suggest an alternative location to family and friends instead.
-Or use your support list to call friends and family to help you clean and prepare, wrap presents, decorate and play a role in the celebration.
+Or use your support list to call friends and family to help you clean and prepare, wrap presents, decorate, and play a role in the celebration.

 - Start a new tradition.
-It’s also ok to say no to your old traditions.
+It’s also OK to say no to your old traditions.
 Ask family and friends to video chat or send a personal note to communicate your holiday wishes if you don’t have the energy to visit in person or attend an event.
 Plan a fun trip and go somewhere you have never been.

 - Take care of yourself.
 Identify activities that are rewarding and make you feel good and relaxed.
-For example, walking, dancing, painting, or get a massage.
+For example, walking, dancing, painting, or getting a massage.
 Be aware of the physical stress of entertaining and traveling and do not overexert yourself.
 Allow yourself to take small steps to complete tasks and do what you can to preserve energy.

 - Don’t blame yourself.
 The things out of your control are not your fault.
 Be mindful of your self-blaming thoughts and instead be positive and focus on things you can actively control.
 The holidays are not a vacation from the challenges of living with a brain or spine tumor.

-If you have a loved one that has passed, the holidays can be especially difficult.
+If you have a loved one who has passed, the holidays can be especially difficult.
 Allow yourself to grieve and feel emotions, while also giving yourself a break by distracting yourself with activities you enjoy.

 You can celebrate him or her by making a new tradition.
 Ask family and friends for input on how they want to remember this person.
 Some ideas include:

 Finally, what is most important is to focus on the present moment and enjoy your holiday celebrations in whatever form they take.
-The holidays are truly about renewed hope, being thankful and sharing with family and friends.
+The holidays are truly about renewed hope, being thankful, and sharing with family and friends.